Poyters/angotia-world-creator/README.md

 - Fix a lack of first mouse selection issue
 - Add Map Creation Rules view
 - Validate Locations (passage and weight vertex) during parsing process
+- Delete explicit image blobs in matrices (internal map data) and keep only one copy of each blob with internal Ids.
+It makes updation matrices faster about 30% and decrease weight of internal map dataabout 60%

 ### Version 1.0.0 (17 July 2020)